Whyeasy/atlasdb-performance-advisor/README.md

 Provide the Group ID, which is the Project ID within AtlasDB: `--groupId` or as env variable `GROUP_ID`.

-Provide the Project ID, which is the connection string and the port number: `--projectId` or as env variable `PROJECT_ID`.

 Provide the Public Key of the created API key within AtlasDB: `--publicKey` or as env variable `PUBLIC_KEY`.

 Provide the Private Key of the created API key within AtlasDB: `--privateKey` or as env variable `PRIVATE_KEY`.